rams3sh/cowin4all/README.md

 cowin4all SDK refers to the code present in `lib/` folder.
 This is a generic SDK to interact with CoWIN portal with useful additional batteries / features.

-cowin4all app refers to the code present in `cowin4all_app.py` folder.
+cowin4all app refers to the code present in `cowin4all_app.py` file.

 ## 1. Background